Find a Recipe!

 Hot liquids help release the flavors in the cocoa, making for a richer and deep flavor.

-Step by step how to make chocolate slice and bake cookies - bloom the cocoa
+Step by step on how to mix the dough.

 Once that’s done, mix in the eggs and vanilla and then scrape down the sides of the bowl.

 Why scrape the bowl?
-To make sure all the dough is well mixed.
+To make sure everything is well mixed.

 You want to add the flour a bit at a time (by thirds) with the mixer on low.
 This will keep the cookies from getting tough and overmixing the flour.
 I stop the mixer when there is a little flour still unmixed and then use my spatula to finish it up.

-Step by step how to make chocolate slice and bake cookies - mix the dough
+Step by step on how to shape the dough.

 Begin by forming the dough into a rough log about 12 inches long.
 You can see in the photos it’s dented and not completely even.
 This is OKAY!
 These next steps are going to turn this log into a smooth cylinder and keep it that way.

-Go back and forth along the length until your dough is all smooth and straight.
+Go back and forth along the length until your log is all smooth and straight.

 This will keep your dough from getting flat in the fridge as it chills!

-Step by step how to make chocolate slice and bake cookies - shape the dough
+Step by step on how to slice the cookies.

 Note: If you want them to have decorative edges (if you are giving the cookies a simple ganache topping or a drizzle of chocolate), roll the cylinder of dough in coarse sugar or chopped nuts just before slicing.